stasquatch/stasquatch/README.md

 **Lift as you climb**: Know my teammates' goals.
 Proactively find opportunities that help my teammates.
 Share what I learn.

 **Be pragmatic**: Be realistic about limitations and deadlines, but strive for the highest quality solution.
 Balance effort with impact.

-# My working style

-I prefer having one main project/task and one backburner (lower priority) task.
-That way, when I need a break, I can shift to a different task.
-In reality, I tend to take on more than I can reasonably handle 😳 .

-When I ask for help, I typically am interested in just enough information to get me unblocked so I can continue investigating on my own.

-When pairing, I'm more comfortable playing Navigator, which probably means I should Drive more often instead.
-I'm flexible!
-Preferably, pairing sessions will be an hour or less, otherwise I can start burning out from social interactions.

-# Quirks

-I have a very dry sense of humor, that I try to temper until folks get to know me better, especially in Slack.

-I can be a firecracker when it comes to executing new ideas and I benefit from having someone to keep me grounded in a sustainable pace.